elfry2/dekita/README.md

 # todo
-A to-do list app written in Laravel 10 (which I use as a template for my other Laravel projects).
+A to-do list app written in Laravel 10, which I use as a template for my other Laravel projects.
 Work in progress.

 ![A screenshot of task list](public/images/Screenshot%20from%202023-10-22%2022-48-23.png "A screenshot of task list")
 ## Installation